India's new Mauritius treaty signals end of shopping for tax havens

 Investors were relieved the taxes would only apply to investments starting next year and not affect existing investments.
 India’s main share index fell 0.5 percent.

-India has become a favourite destination of foreign investors under Modi on hopes of major reforms targeted to revitalise Asia’s third-largest economy.
+India has become a favorite destination of foreign investors under Modi on hopes of major reforms targeted to revitalize Asia’s third-largest economy.
 Gross foreign investments reached a record $55.5 billion in the year to March 2016, up 23 percent from the previous year, according to brokerage Religare Capital Markets.

 The tax changes could hurt short-term foreign investment inflows, but investors say they may still choose Mauritius if it proves cost effective.